What are the best states to start a Single-Member LLC?

 - Dissolution: what needs to be done when the business stops its operation

 If your Single-Member LLC does not file an operating agreement, you’ll be subject to the state’s default laws in which your business resides.
-Default laws lay out the state’s rules on how one must operate in certain legal situations.
+Default laws outline the state’s rules on operating in certain legal situations.

 An operating agreement is a crucial part of the LLC formation to help make sure that the owner’s wishes are honored when certain events occur.